-- "Abuse" means the causing or permitting of harm or threatened harm to the health, safety, or welfare of a resident by a staff responsible for the resident's health, safety, or welfare, including but not limited to: non-accidental physical injury or mental anguish; sexual abuse; sexual exploitation; use of mechanical restraints without proper authority; the intentional use of excessive or unauthorized force aimed at hurting or injuring the resident; or deprivation of food, clothing, shelter, or healthcare by a staff responsible for providing these services to a resident. - "Acute Crisis Unit" means a program of non-hospital emergency services for mental health and substance use disorder crisis stabilization, including, but not limited to, observation, evaluation, emergency treatment and referral, when necessary, for inpatient psychiatric or substance use disorder treatment services.
-This service is limited to individual sites which are certified by the Arkansas Department of Human Services, (DHS) or facilities operated by the Arkansas Department of Human Services.
-Acute Crisis Units shall be freestanding facilities that must adhere to the following: - 1.)
+"Abuse" means the causing or permitting of harm or threatened harm to the health, safety, or welfare of a resident by a staff responsible for the resident's health, safety, or welfare, including but not limited to: non-accidental physical injury or mental anguish;

+sexual abuse; sexual exploitation; use of mechanical restraints without proper authority; the intentional use of excessive or unauthorized force aimed at hurting or injuring the resident; or deprivation of food, clothing, shelter, or healthcare by a staff responsible for providing these services to a resident.

+"Crisis Stabilization Unit" means a program of emergency services for mental health and substance use disorder crisis stabilization, including, but not limited to, observation, evaluation, emergency treatment and referral, when necessary, for inpatient psychiatric or substance use disorder treatment services.
+Crisis Stabilization Units must adhere to the following:

+- 1.)
 Have 16 beds or less - 2.)
-Be independently certified by DHS outside of an existing Hospital - "Adverse license action" means any action by a licensing authority that is related to client care, any act or omission warranting exclusion under DHS Policy 1088, or that imposes any restriction on the licensee's practice privileges.
+Be independently certified by the Department of Human Services

+"Adverse license action" means any action by a licensing authority that is related to client care, any act or omission warranting exclusion under DHS Policy 1088, or that imposes any restriction on the licensee's practice privileges.
 The action is deemed to exist when the licensing entity imposes the adverse action except as provided in Ark.
-Code Ann. § 25-15-211 (c). - "Certification" means a written designation, issued by DHS, declaring that the provider has demonstrated compliance as declared within and defined by this rule. - "Clinical privileging" means an organized method for treatment facilities to authorize an individual permission to provide specific care and treatment services to clients within well-defined limits, based on the evaluation of the individual's license, education, training, experience, competence, judgment, and other credentials.
+Code Ann. § 25-15-211 (c).

+"Certification" means a written designation, issued by DHS, declaring that the provider has demonstrated compliance as declared within and defined by this rule.

+"Clinical privileging" means an organized method for treatment facilities to authorize an individual permission to provide specific care and treatment services to clients within well-defined limits, based on the evaluation of the individual's license, education, training, experience, competence, judgment, and other credentials.

-- "Client" means any person for whom an Acute Crisis Unit furnishes, or has agreed or undertaken to furnish, services. - "Co-occurring disorder" means any combination of mental health and substance use disorder symptoms or diagnoses in a client. - "Co-occurring disorder capability" means the organized capacity within any type of program to routinely screen, identify, assess, and provide properly matched interventions to individuals with co-occurring disorders.
+"Client" means any person for whom a Crisis Stabilization Unit furnishes, or has agreed or undertaken to furnish, services.

+"Co-occurring disorder" means any combination of mental health and substance use disorder symptoms or diagnoses in a client.

+"Co-occurring disorder capability" means the organized capacity within any type of program to routinely screen, identify, assess, and provide properly matched interventions to individuals with co-occurring disorders.